kossnocorp/firebase-once/README.md

 If you use Functions and Firestore triggers and not aware about the idepotency issue, you might have bugs without knowing it.

-Typesaurus Once solves the problem by using claim documents in Firestore.
+Firebase Once solves the problem by using claim documents in Firestore.
 It creates claims in transactions which ensures that the callback function is called only once.